 After all, how do you generate decent revenue as a professional AdWords consultant?
 And what about recurring revenue?

 Sure, you know how to capture customers – that’s pretty much your job.
-But how do you keep those customers?
+But how do you keep those customers with good PPC consultant rates?

 So, how do you do it all?